-In my earlier article, I went into details and highlighted the pains and cost we had to deal with when running an ISP business and advised readers against starting one.
-But at the end of the article, I conveniently pointed out that not only were we profitable, we became profitable faster (in 2 years) than the industry average (in our country it’s 4-5 years).
+In my earlier article, I went into detail and highlighted the pains and costs we had to deal with when running an ISP business and advised readers against starting one.
+But at the end of the article, I conveniently pointed out that not only were we profitable, but we also became profitable faster (in 2 years) than the industry average (in our country it’s 4-5 years).
 Considering that most ISPs are not even profitable ever, they just hang on to it, because to them it’s just a small part of their other more profitable business ventures.
 But by doing so they massively undersell the market, without making any money, just to stay relevant.

 How we became profitable.

 Do It Yourself

 One of the best decisions we made when we started was doing most of the networking, operations, and support ourselves instead of hiring employees.
 We taught ourselves the basics of configuring Cisco Routers and Switches, Mikrotik CCRs, the fundamentals of planning and setting up fiber layout, how signal strength affects service quality, how to find fiber breakage, following best practices.
 We researched and learned all these by simply using Google.

 This is highly not advisable.
 For the first 6-7 months, we were putting in 12-15 hours a day almost every day.
 It was a very stressful time but it was also a lot of fun, we were learning and fixing and improving things on our own.
 We made a lot of really silly and expensive mistakes but it also made us wiser and helped us make better decisions down the road.